rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 !!!
 Warning

-    Be carefull changing the default init script directory which should be `/etc/init.d/`.
+    Be careful changing the default init script directory which should be `/etc/init.d/`.

     >What is the directory that contains the init directories (rc0.d/ to rc6.d/)?
     >[/etc] /etc/init.d